The pedalboard API#

 class Quality(value)#

-Indicates a specific resampling algorithm to use.
+Indicates which specific resampling algorithm to use.

 ZeroOrderHold = 0#